What do you do with cracked teeth? Local Emergency Dentist Answers

 - Bonding: This is the simplest restorative method.
 The dentist simply fills up the crack with composite resin.

-- Crown: These are porcelain, ceramic, or metallic artificial crowns attached over your existing teeth to protect them from significant damage and restore their appearance and functionality.
+- Crown: These are porcelain, ceramic, or metallic artificial crowns attached to your existing teeth to protect them from significant damage and restore their appearance and functionality.
 The dentist will first have to shave off most of your tooth’s enamel, make an impression of the tooth, and apply it over your teeth.

 - Root Canal: If the dental crack affects the pulp chamber, the dentist may need to remove all of the pulp and restore the integrity of the tooth to prevent infection.